 - The likelihood your customers will buy

 Think about it this way.
-If you’re opening up an airline app the airport, which experience resonates most with you — one which lands you to a generic one-size-fits-all landing page, or one that knows where you’re headed, how long the wait line is, what the weather will be, and which gate you need to be at?
+If you’re opening up an airline app the airport, which experience resonates most with you: one that lands you to a generic one-size-fits-all landing page, or one that knows where you’re headed, how long the wait line is, what the weather will be, and which gate you need to be at?

-There are a variety of ways to segment app users to tailor the app experience just to them.
+There are a variety of ways to segment customers to tailor the app experience just to them.
 In this blog post, we’ll be discussing five top approaches that are worth a try.

 You can segment users based on reported geographic data like city, country, and state — or you can even drill down to the recent location of app users to segment those who are within a radius of a certain point.
 This comes in handy with shoppers, for example, who might be in your store and would be more likely to purchase additional products if you send a timely coupon.
 (For more ideas on using location to our advantage, check out our webinar, “Navigating Location-Based Marketing.”)